Crawshay Bailey: Crawshay Bailey and the coal industry

 In contrast to most of his fellow iron masters, Bailey recognised the potential for the future development of the coal industry in South Wales, and far-sightedly bought up large areas of coal-rich land, at their agricultural value too, in the Rhondda Valleys, at Mountain Ash and Aberaman and was prepared to sit on these assets for nearly nine years before developing them as some of the richest coal and iron ore deposits in the world.

-In a similar manner he waited until the most auspicious time before applying for a Parliamentary Act to open and run a railway company.
+In a similar manner he waited until the most auspicious time before applying for an act of Parliament to open and run a railway company.
 In 1845 he was instrumental in setting up the Aberdare Railway, along with Sir John Josiah Guest to capitalise on further assets in the form of sinking new collieries and building new blast furnaces.

 He also promoted railways between Coleford, in the Forest of Dean, via Monmouth and Usk to Pontypool.

 Soon after the Aberdare Railway was built, the Aberaman Ironworks and a number of collieries associated with it were opened.
 Bailey remained the owner of the Aberaman Estate but despite the profitability of his colliery activities, the depression in the iron trade meant that the enterprise did not prove as successful as Bailey had hoped so he decided to sell the Aberaman estate and return to Monmouthshire.
 He disposed of the entire Aberaman estate including its collieries, ironworks, brickworks and private railway, to the Powell Duffryn Steam Coal Co. by indenture dated 2 February 1867 for the sum of £123,500.

 He was anti trade union and opposed to his workers organising themselves along these lines.